FabricAttachedMemory/Emulation/README.md

 Fabric-Attached Memory Emulation is an environment that can be used to explore the new architectural paradigm of The Machine.
 Some knowledge of The Machine architecture is useful to use this suite, but it actually ignores the minutiae of the hardware.
 Reasonable fluency with the QEMU/KVM/libvirt/virsh suite is highly recommended.

 The emulation employs QEMU virtual machines performing the role of "nodes" in The Machine.
 Inter-Virtual Machine Shared Memory (IVSHMEM) is configured across all the "nodes" so they see a shared, global memory space.
-This space can be accessed via mmap(2) ands will behave just the the memory centric computing on The Machine.
+This space can be accessed via mmap(2) and will behave just the the memory centric-computing on The Machine.

 #### Setup and Execution